cmrfrd/Gaz/README.md

         LEFT SHIFT - Gaz takes over
         ESC - ends the game

+    If you want to record your games for Gaz to look at or for personal use run ```python tetris.py -r```.

 2. Playing with Gaz

     By running ```python tetris.py -gaz``` Gaz will automatically start playing tetris using her greedy algorithm.